obaocr/P8_OCR/README.md

 What things you need to install the software and how to install them

-This project need GpsApi & RewardCentralApi https://github.com/obaocr/P8_GpsApi.git https://github.com/obaocr/P8_RewardCentralApi.git
+This project need GpsApi & RewardCentralApi

+https://github.com/obaocr/P8_GpsApi.git
+https://github.com/obaocr/P8_RewardCentralApi.git

-Pleas Install and run the two project below
+Please Install and run the two project below

 For Tourguide (main project)
 - Java 1.8